Agabov123/CV/README.md

 ## Experience
 #### Makers Academy (May 2022 to September 2022)

-- Intensive 4 months learning cource that introduced me to a number of languages, working with databases and working on group projects including different frameworks that could be used.
+- Intensive 4 months learning course that introduced me to a number of languages, working with databases and working on group projects including different frameworks that could be used.

 - Worked onsite and remotely, frequently used paring in order to problemsolve effeciently, requiring teamwork and communication as well as completeting some projects working solo.